Khloe Kardashian & Tristan Thompson Could Get Back Together, Per ‘HL’

 Kardashian took a lot of heat when she decided to give Thompson a second chance, later revealing that if Tristan did cheat again that would be something she would have to deal with because it was her choice to take him back after he hurt her so badly the first time.

-Meanwhile, Khloe is said to be feeling very angry about the situation, but has her famous family, and her best friend, Malika Haqq, to support her through the rough road that lies ahead.
+Meanwhile, Khloe is said to be feeling very angry about the situation but has her famous family, and her best friend, Malika Haqq, to support her through the rough road that lies ahead.

 Kardashian can’t simply cut Thompson out of her life because they share a daughter together, so it’s not going to be easy for her to move on from her latest heartbreak.